Share your favorite content through SharePlay on FaceTime

 How to share your screen with SharePlay

-You can also use SharePlay to share your screens while in a FaceTime chat session.
+You can also use SharePlay to share your screens in a FaceTime chat session.

-- Tap the Share button in FaceTime.
+- Tap the Share button on FaceTime.

 - Move around your device.
 Those in your FaceTime chat session will see what you're doing.